 - Think ahead to future possibilities and scale when designing a website.

 - Develop an SEO strategy tailored to your business’s needs.

 - These tips will help you stay focused and organized during the web design project.
 Pixelfish can also provide valuable insight when creating a website that meets your specific business objectives.
 Let us help you create an amazing site that drives results!
 Contact us today to get started.

 2. Inform Yourself About the WordPress Platform

 Next, it’s time to learn more about both basic and advanced features that come with building a website on the WordPress platform.
-As mentioned above, there are many benefits to using this CMS, but you can only unlock those benefits if you know exactly what to expect and how to leverage those features.
+As mentioned above, there are many benefits to using the WordPress CMS (content management system) but you can only unlock those benefits if you know exactly what to expect and how to leverage those features.

 This list of WordPress tutorials is a great place to start educating yourself.
 It also helps to browse around the platform and its knowledge base.
 Your goal here should be not to master WordPress, but to have a basic understanding of both the platform and its possibilities.

 Quick list of benefits of the WordPress Content Management System

 - Regular updates to ensure performance and compatibility